 When should I submit the $1,000 deposit to reserve a space?

-As soon as you are academically admitted.
+As soon as you are academically admitted, please submit your deposit within 30 days of admission.
 The deposit is applied against the tuition and fees for the semester.
 It is refundable up to 90 days prior to the start of the semester should you decide that you are unable to attend.

 When do voyages fill?

 It varies.
 Voyages typically fill one to four months prior to sailing.
 We encourage you to submit your application early but please contact our offices if you have a last-minute opportunity to join our program for the semester.